-The entrance fee costs 100 Baht and the temple is opened from 8:30AM to 5:30PM, but it is highly advised to be there earlier because the lines to the temples are known to be long.
-The best way to get to Wat Arun is by taking the Sky Train.
-Backpackers will need to leave through Exit 2, take a Chao Phraya Express Boat to Tien Pier (N8), and then take a cross-river ferry to Wat Arun.
+The best way to get to Wat Arun is by taking the Skytrain.
+Leave through Exit 2, take a Chao Phraya Express Boat to Tien Pier (N8), and then take a cross-river ferry to Wat Arun.